Drivetrain simulation using variational autoencoders: Numerical results

+To examine what the unconditional VAE has actually learned, we encoded all 655 stationary spectrogram windows and retained the deterministic encoder means $\boldsymbol{\mu}_{\vecphi}(\vecx)\in\mathbb{R}^{64}$.
+These latent means were standardized and projected to two dimensions with the scikit-learn implementation of t-SNE \cite{Cai2022theoreticaltSNE,Van2008visualizingtSNE,Pedregosa2011ScikitLearn} using perplexity 30, PCA initialization, 2000 iterations, and random seed 42.

+Figure \ref{fig:tSNE_latent_space} shows the resulting embedding colored by vehicle type (Figure \ref{fig:tSNE_latent_space}\textbf{a}) and by seven torque bins (Figure \ref{fig:tSNE_latent_space}\textbf{b}).
+To avoid over-interpreting the 2D projection, we also quantified separation directly in the standardized 64-dimensional latent space.
+The silhouette score is 0.276 for vehicle labels but only 0.003 for torque bins.
+Hence, the unconditional latent representation separates the two vehicle variants moderately well, whereas torque information remains strongly entangled with other factors.
+This behavior is consistent with the operating-data imbalance, since the stationary set contains only 5 windows in the $[-300,-100]$~Nm bin but 262 windows in the $[0,100]$~Nm bin, and it suggests that hardware-dependent spectral structure is more dominant than torque alone.
+Consequently, the t-SNE map is useful for interpretation but does not provide a reliable basis for torque-targeted inverse sampling; that role is fulfilled more robustly by the conditional VAE in Section~\ref{subsec:cond_VAE}.

-Figure~\ref{fig:Unc_VAE_jerk_signals} shows jerk signals generated as explained above.
-Here, we sample within the torque clusters, but the reader should notice that the same can be done for the different types of vehicles or any other user-defined category.
-Each row in the figure corresponds to a specific torque range in the interval $\left[-300, 1000\right]$~Nm, and consists of three subplots: \textbf{a} a generated spectrogram ${\mathbf{x}}_k$ as well as the corresponding \textbf{b} jerk signal in the time domain and \textbf{c} the frequency spectrum.
+For the qualitative figure, we selected one representative stationary window from each displayed torque interval, encoded its spectrogram, and drew one latent sample from the corresponding approximate posterior $q_{\vecphi}(\vecz \mid \vecx_{\mathrm{ref}})$.
+Figure~\ref{fig:Unc_VAE_jerk_signals} therefore shows local variations around known reference operating points.
+Each row in the figure corresponds to one representative torque interval in $\left[-300, 1000\right]$~Nm and consists of three subplots: \textbf{a} a generated spectrogram ${\mathbf{x}}_k$, \textbf{b} the corresponding jerk signal in the time domain, and \textbf{c} its frequency spectrum.